skills/idea-to-app-with-spark/.github/steps/2-step.md

 ### 📖 Theory: Continuous Refinement

 One of Spark's most powerful features is the ability to submit changes to continuously refine your project after the initial creation.
-You can use the chat interface.
-Unlike traditional software, you don't have to live with a difficult version 1 for 6 months until the next release happens!
-After a few chats you've might have something super awesome.
+Similar to the initial description, you can continue chatting and attaching more pictures.
+Unlike traditional software, you don't have to live with a single version for 6 months until the next release happens!
+After just a few chats, you might have something super awesome.
 Just imagine after 6 months! 🧑‍🚀

 There are 2 (and a half) primary ways to communicate ideas to Spark: